ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

 ### [Before the rehearsal] Prepare the rehearsal

+First follow the setup steps outlined in the [rehearsals README](../../README.md), to generate the new rehearsal folder.
+Run `git commit` to save the new files, then move into that new folder to ensure any changes are made there, rather than in this template.

 #### 1. Identify the Council Safe

 This rehearsal can be done with any safe which has all of the participating signers on it.
 If a